Child Custody Attorney Near Me

 The American family has changed a lot since the 1970s, which until recently was the last time Illinois lawmakers substantially updated the state’s family laws.
 So, in 2016, decision-makers approved the so-called “Modern Family” law.
 Many things are now different, but other things are the same.
 It is important that a child custody attorney near you understand all these changes.
 Your child custody matter is no time for on-the-job training.

-At Delaney Heckman, we are committed to your family’s well-being, regardless of its shape, size, location, or configuration.
+At Andrea Heckman Law, we are committed to your family’s well-being, regardless of its shape, size, location, or configuration.
 We are also committed to preserving your legal and financial rights during a divorce, paternity, or other family law proceeding.
 These dual commitments, in addition to our strong work ethic, often produce results that exceed our clients’ expectations.

 Initial Determinations in Cook County